Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix and ethnic representation are both in balance with the local community.
 Show details

-Disadvantaged pupils: Above average.
+Disadvantaged pupils: About average.
 Progress up to age 16 is above average.
-Destinations at 16 are above average.
-Progress at 16-18 is excellent.
+Destinations at 16 are below average.
+Progress at 16-18 is above average.
 Destinations at 18 (allowing for attainment) are below average.

 Environment: About average.
 Air pollution and traffic accidents are quite high, while crime is very low.